What I should consider before buying a horse?

 • Temperament – ideally looking for a kind eye and straightforward temperament.
 A horse that is playing up or looking unsettled at a horse sale will often not have an ideal temperament for racing.

 • Overall attractiveness – standing back looking at a horse, I will assess the horse has a whole package.
-When looking at a staying pedigree, I like to see a physical type that looks more like a distance horse, for example a long hip to hock, sloping hindquarter, good length of rein and lovely loose walk.
-When looking at a horse with a sprinting pedigree, I like to see a horse that is strong, with good muscle tone, short cannons and an energetic walk.
+When looking at a staying pedigree, I like to see a physical type that looks more like a distance horse, for example a long hip to hock, sloping hindquarter, good length of rein and a lovely loose walk.
+When looking at a horse with a sprinting pedigree, I like to see a horse that is strong with good muscle tone, short cannons and an energetic walk.

 For more detail on horse inspections, check out the ‘buying’ tab on the website.